muratk5n/thirdwave/en/README.md

-one can continue, if everyone has such inalienable rights, they do so all over the world too, a liberal state can be pushed to try to expand it abroad (be that state that protects right for others too) -- through coercion, or sometimes by force.
+one can continue, if everyone has such inalienable rights, they do so all over the world too, a liberal state can be pushed to try to expand it abroad (be that state that protects right for others too) -- through coercion, or sometimes by force, which can entice 'the other side' to the same.

 ---